Submitting your store to search engines

 Once your store has at least 15 pages, and is running on your own domain (rather than your temporary .spiffystores.com domain), submit your URL to Google and Bing:

-To check to see if your store has been indexed, simply type your full URL into the search box.
+To check to see if your store has been indexed, simply search for your website.

 Search Engines FAQ